Article in the Reader

-(available as a limited edition (100) screen print for $25, or as a gift for $100 donations to the project-kickstarter in progress.)
+Available as a limited edition screen print for $25, or as a gift for $25 contribution to the Kickstarter

 Mia DiMeo/Nick Harkin

 Carol Fox & Associates 773.327.3830 x 101/103 Miad@carolfoxassociates.com Nickh@carolfoxassociates.com

 For a complete list of upcoming companion programming, visit hydeparkart.org

 Chicago—Intertwining spectacle and site, John Preus’ “The Beast,” becomes a new space for cultural inquiry, public dialogue and creative production within the Hyde Park Art Center, April 13 – August 3.
 Fabricating a large structure from harvested materials including upholstery leather and discarded wood and furniture from recently closed Chicago Public Schools, Preus will transform the gallery’s interior with a complex architectural framework inspired by the form of a dead steer, emblematic of violence and sacrifice.
 The gallery will exist as an artist-run space throughout the span of the exhibition, and will be activated through corresponding performances, discussions and educational offerings programmed by Preus and various collaborators.